 The University of Louisville is dedicated to community service.
 Our students donate more than 200,000 hours of service every year and raise thousands of dollars for local charities and organizations.
 UofL has more than 800 partnerships with organizations in the Louisville area and a significant presence statewide.
-Students and faculty in our School of Medicine help train future doctors at eight Area Health Education Centers around Kentucky, providing $5.6 million in donated services each year.
+Students and faculty in our School of Medicine help train future doctors at eight Area Health Education Centers around Kentucky.
 Students in our law school offer free legal assistance to scores of clients every year, helping them with housing problems and divorces and representing them at hearings for emergency protective orders.
-Interns in our Kent School of Social Work provide more than $2 million a year in pro-bono services to the community in critical areas such as child welfare and assisting the aging.
+Interns in our Kent School of Social Work provide pro-bono services to the community in critical areas such as child welfare and assisting the aging.

 The UofL Foundation is committeed to helping the community

 What’s more, the university is making life better , working to reduce disparities experienced in education, health, economic development and social services.